jwolak/PraiseTools-Vector/README.md

 # PraiseTools - Vector
-**Experimental vector implementation based om std::vector (but does not intend to replace it ever )**
+**Experimental vector implementation based on std::vector (but does not intend to replace it ever )**

 **Defined in Vector.h header**
 - template <class T> class Vector